GarySimons/Gary_Simons/README.md

 The **edit button** opens a new page where it shows the data that you've clicked on in a form that allows for them to be edited.
 Below are a **save changes button** with sends the updated data to **MongoDB**, and a **back to skills button** which takes you back to the list of skills on the **admin page.**

 #### Add
 The **add skills button** opens a page with a form that needs to be filled in with a new skill and new proficiency level.
-The form has placeholder text to prompt the correct way to inpurt the data.
+The form has place-holder text to prompt the correct way to input the data.
 There is a **add skill button** which adds that skill and level to the **MongoDB database**.
 Again there is a **back to skills button** which takes you back to the list of skills on the **admin** page.

 #### Delete
 The **delete button** on the page is actually a button that opens a **modal** that acts as a safety net to stop skills being deleted by accident.
 The message on the modal asks the question **'are you sure you want to delete this skill? once you press this button it's gone for good!'** There are then two buttons **'yes. i'm sure'** which is actually the **'real'** delete button that is wired up to remove the data.
 The other button **'no. keep it'** takes the user safely back to the **admin** page with no harm done.
 All the buttons on the website share common styles with two different widths.
 All the changes made in these panels are reflected in the information on the **about page.**